Apple’s Quarterly Earnings: Nothing Fancy, But Nothing Broken

 Apple reported financial results for the first three months of 2017 that were mainly in line with expectations, with a couple of concerning line-item misses.

 The company earned $11 billion on revenues of $52.9 billion.
-The revenue number just missed the $53 billion most analysts expected.
-But revenues were toward the top end of Apple’s own projections for the quarter.
-The company said earlier it expected to report between $51.5B and $53.5B in revenue for the quarter.
+The revenue number just missed the $53 billion most analysts expected, but landed toward the top end of Apple’s own projections for the quarter.
+The company said earlier it expected to report between $51.5B and $53.5B.

 iPhone: The Waiting Game